bishuprojects1610/JavaNet/README.md

 we transform the returned FTPFile array is transformed into a list of Strings using Java 8 Streams:

 The Apache Net Commons FTP client contains a convenient API, that will directly write to a defined OutputStream.
 This means we can use this directly.

+We can use the above project to test out the tramission of file requests from one end to other.